 In reality, like me, you will probably look back on the year that is ending with a mixture of both of these feelings… recognising the good things that the year has brought, while touched with sadness for the things that have changed for the worse.
-In our case, we’ve seen a year where James has developed his personality, we’ve seen joyful times together, seen successes, and enjoyed seeing James growing up (he celebrated his 16th birthday in June).
-This joy was tinged with sadness as James spent much of the year struggling to leave the house, including for school, although the last few months of the year have brought significant breakthrough with this.
+In our case, we’ve seen a year where James has developed his personality, we’ve seen joyful times together, seen successes, and enjoyed seeing James growing up (he celebrated his 17th birthday in June).
+This joy was tinged with sadness as James still struggled at times to leave the house, including for school, although things are better than they were a year ago.

 With all of the emotions that looking back on the year stirs, it is easy to look at things only through our own eyes, in our own strength, from our own perspective… And if we do that, we can be crushed by the hard things that have happened, overwhelmed by the challenges we have faced, allowing the good and wonderful things that have happened to be blotted out, erased by the pain of the difficulties we and our children experienced.
 But let’s listen to what others might be saying to us, even through the pain, and be encouraged by the affirming words that they share; often it is others that see the positives that we can miss.